ICB-DCM/cOmicsArt/docs/Transcript.md

 At the bottom of the screen there are a multitude of checks where you can check whether your data looks as it should be.
 Green signifies that the dataset is fine, whereas red means you need to go into your data and change things and orange means the dataset has some issues but the program can handle it - for example this dataset contains some entries which are missing and the application will just remove those entities from the table.

-After the inspection of the data is complete, click on "Upload new data" and now you should see your result in the right hand section of the panel.
+After the inspection of the data is completed, click on "Upload new data" and now you should see your result in the right hand section of the panel.
 An additional thing we can do is adding annotation to the data if we didn't do that already, but since we did this already for the test data we don't need to do it again.

 Next, we can perform row or samples selection:

 For the sample selection we first choose among the columns present in the sample table.
 For example we can choose the cells, condition, experiment or the sample.
 If we select sample, additionally we can select only specific samples we want to include the data analysis.
 Perhaps there are strong reasons to exclude some samples.
 By clicking on the specific sample, it removes all other samples and only uses the selection of samples we made.
 If we select condition, we can do a similar selection.
-Here it's treated or untreated but you have multiple conditions you might want to only check one of them.
+Here, it's treated or untreated but you have multiple conditions you might want to only check one of them.

 For the row selection, the same can be done with genes and you can choose either the gene names here in Ensemble genes, or you might not know those gene names all by heart so you can select the symbols.
 Again, we can also select which ones we want to use.
 You can also use the gene biotype for selection.
 In transcriptomics you sometimes only want to use the protein coding genes so one can select protein coding and the program would then only use all of the protein coding genes that exists within the data matrix.
 Similarly you can do the same for processed pseudogenes and it will select all the processed pseudogenes.